wonkodv/reqtrace/doc/requirements/DESIGN.md

 *   REQ_VAL_TITLE: Check matching title
 *   ARCH_TRACING_GRAPH

-#### DSG_TRACE_DEPENDS_EXIST: Depend Links must exist
+#### DSG_TRACE_COVERS_EXIST: Cover Links must exist

-For every Link L in  U.Depends of a Requirement U, there must exist a Requirement D with with D.Id == L.id and D.Artefact traces against U.Artefact
+For each Requirement that is encountered, store all "covers" references in a list of invalid references.
+When the Requirement is successfully covered against a requirement matching that reference, it is removed from the list of invalid references.

+This approach is necessary to walk the graph only once, see DSG_TRACING

 Covers:
 *   REQ_TRACE
 *   REQ_DOWN
 *   ARCH_TRACING_GRAPH

-#### DSG_TRACE_COVERS_EXIST: Cover Links must exist
+#### DSG_TRACE_DEPENDS_EXIST: Depend Links must exist

-For every Link L in  D.Depends of a Requirement D, there must exist a Requirement U with with U.Id == L.id and D.Artefact traces against U.Artefact
+Add all "depends" references to a list of invalid references and remove when traced.
+See DSG_TRACE_COVERS_EXIST.

+Covers:
 *   REQ_TRACE
-*   REQ_DOWN
+*   REQ_UP
 *   ARCH_TRACING_GRAPH